airtonix/django-piehunter/README.md

                     )
 ```

-That's it, piehunter will now hunt for and include any resource found to be in a api.resources.EnabledResources
+That's it, piehunter will now hunt through all the applications in your `INSTALLED_APPS`
+and include any resource found to be in an applications `api.resources.EnabledResources`.